 Introduced to America in 1652, boxwood shrubs have been gracing gardens since colonial times.
-Members of the genus Buxus, they are a versatile shrub that includes about thirty species and 160 cultivars, including Buxus sempervirens, the common American boxwood.
-The varieties are largely based on leaf size and growth which can range from one foot tall to twenty.
+Members of the genus Buxus include about thirty species and 160 cultivars, including Buxus sempervirens, the common American boxwood.
+The varieties are largely based on leaf size and growth which can range from one foot tall to twenty (.5-6 m.).

 Boxwoods have fallen out of favor with some gardeners in recent years.
 They are the gardeners that remember trimming boxwood bushes into severe and often geometric shapes that have no place in the more casual gardens of today.
 They also remember how much time and effort it took to keep them in formal rigidity.